-Missouri is America’s 26th-biggest exporter by state behind front-runners including Texas, California, New York and Washington states.
-The value of Missouri’s exports equals 0.9% of United States’ overall exported products for 2018.
+Missouri ranks among America’s 30 biggest exporters by state behind front-runners including Texas, California, New York and Louisiana.
+The value of Missouri’s exports equals 0.9% of United States’ overall exported products for 2020.

-Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Missouri’s exported products represent 4.5% of the state’s total economic output or real Gross Domestic Product in 2018 ($323.3 billion in current dollars based on BEA statistics).
+Based on statistics from the US Department of Commerce’s Bureau of Economic Analysis (BEA), Missouri’s exported products represent 4% of the state’s total economic output or real Gross Domestic Product ($321.7 billion in current dollars based on BEA statistics).
+That metric represents a decline from 4.2% one year earlier.

 Missouri’s Top 10 Exports